One adult reader / reviewer, Ulla Stina Nilsson wrote:

 ‘Never before had she noticed that the lamp shade was red, a very beautiful red reminding her of a sunset.
 Even the hook on the ceiling had an unusual shape.’

-Mymble is endowed with superhuman levels of self assurance, ‘It’s nice being a Mymble.
-I feel splendid from top to toe.’
+Mymble is endowed with superhuman levels of self assurance.
 And although she continues to live her life in a constant state of personal pleasure, Mymble uses her unwavering nature to help the other visitors become happy with who they are.

 ‘Will you always be the same?’
 Fillyjonk asked her out of curiosity.
 ‘I certainly hope so!’
 Mymble answered.’

-The only main cast member paying a visit is Snufkin, the musical hobo, who I’ve never quite trusted.
-He always seemed a little self satisfied to me, like one of those hippies who uses their perceived freedom as a reason to look down on others.
-Here though he’s lost something, a song that appears to have vanished along with the family.
+The only main cast member paying a visit is Snufkin, the musical hobo, in search of a song that appears to have vanished along with the family.

 Toft simply seeks a ‘Happy Family’; he’s the perpetual outsider who attempts to turn dreams into reality.
-Toft is based on Tove herself – something that provides a huge amount of resonance.
+Toft is based on Tove herself – something that provides great resonance.
 The author is finally stepping into the pages, and searching out the creatures who have shaped her entire adult life.
 And she’s still there waiting in the last pages.
 It’s an almost unbearably poignant end, as the author disappears inside her own dreams.

 ‘His descriptions of the Happy Family faded and slipped away, Moominmamma glided away and became remote, an impersonal picture, he didn’t even know what she looked like.’